seshaalaap/seshaalaap/README.md

 Timeline:

-- 🔭 Building Lunar Segmentation model employing Computer Vision and libraries like Sklearn
+- 🔭 Building a Lunar Segmentation model employing Computer Vision and libraries like Sklearn
 - 🌱 Currently learning GANs
 - 💬 Always willing to collaborate on ideas
 - 📫 My Instagram: @seshaalaap